Hodge correlators: Introduction

 There is a weight filtration on $H_1(X -S, \Q)$, given by the extension

 where the right arrow is provided by the embedding $ X -S \hookrightarrow X . $ The Hopf algebra (\ref{10/25/04/1}) is equipped with a weight filtration $W$ compatible with the Hopf algebra structure.
-The corresponding associated graded of the Hopf algebra (\ref{10/25/04/1}) is isomorphic to the tensor algebra of ${\rm gr}^WH_1(X -S, \Q)$:
+The associated graded for the weight filtration of the Hopf algebra (\ref{10/25/04/1}) is isomorphic to the tensor algebra of ${\rm gr}^WH_1(X -S, \Q)$: